Mathias4595/Agile-Projects/README.md

-# E-Commerce Website Project – Iteration 1 & 2
+# E-Commerce Website Project – Iteration 1, 2 & 3

 This repository contains the documentation and planning work for the development of our e-commerce website.

 Iteration 1 focuses on identifying stakeholders, creating user personas, and organising project tasks using GitHub.

 Iteration 2 focuses on project planning, including creating the Gantt chart, assigning tasks, identifying resource requirements and improving collaboration through GitHub.

+Iteration 3 focuses on completing the website development, testing compatibility between pages, managing project risks, conducting user acceptance testing and preparing the final project handover through GitHub Pages.

 ## Repository Structure